martindevans/martindevans.me/_posts/2015-02-22-Random-Gibberish.md

 ## Just Use A Texture Lookup

-The obvious way to get randomness on the GPU is to put it there.
-It's really easy to generate high quality random numbers of the CPU and you can just stuff them into a texture and pass them to the GPU, sorted!
+The obvious way to get randomness on the GPU is to generate it on the CPU.
+It's really easy to generate high quality random numbers of the CPU and you can just stuff them into a texture and pass them to the GPU.
 You even generate yourself a random texture at compile time and just pass that in, great!
 Except...
 I wanted animated fuzz so I needed a *different* random number for every pixel every frame.
-Obviously you can extend the texture concept into a volume texture entirely full of random numbers and then move through the volume texture with time but that's actually a pretty huge texture; 1920x1080x60 if you don't mind repeating your randomness every second!
+Obviously you can extend the texture concept into a volume texture entirely full of random numbers and then move through the volume texture with time but that's actually a pretty huge texture; 1920x1080x60 and that's if you don't mind repeating your randomness every second!

 If this appeals to you, it would look something like this: